IntelLabs/ais-benchmarks/README.md

 of the art implementations, if you find this package useful for your research please consider citing it, see citation info below.

+TODO: Comment on batching.
+It is assumed all variables have their first indext to be the batch dimension.

 ## Baselines
 Several well-known and state-of-the-art algorithms are provided as a baseline for evaluation of new implementation of